 In view of this possibility, the Administering Authority has commissioned the Fund Actuary to carry out extensive modelling to explore the long term effect on the Fund of capping future contribution increases.
-The results of this modelling indicate that it is justifiable to limit employer contribution rate changes to +0.25% / -2% of employers' contributions per annum for the six years from 1 April 2008, subject to the following conditions being met:

-- the Administering Authority is satisfied that the status of the employer merits adoption of a stabilised approach; and - there are no material events between now and 2011 which render the stabilisation unjustifiable.
+The results of this modelling indicate that it is justifiable to limit employer contribution rate changes to +0.25% / -2% of employers' contributions per annum for the six years from 1 April 2008, for employers where the Administering Authority is satisfied that the status of the employer merits adoption of a stabilised approach.